ttibensky/nestjs-ddd-rest-api-rpg/README.md

-# Neo RPG
+# Nest.js REST API RPG

-This repository is a result of [takehome assignment](./neo-financial-instructions.pdf) for a role at Neo Financial.
+This is an example backend for an RPG turn-based game.
 It utilizes:

 - languages: